Watch Secrets of the Dead: The Real Trojan Horse – Stream the full episode now!

-Forensic investigators will try to solve the Trojan Horse mystery.
+Forensic investigators will try to find the real Trojan Horse.

-Helen of Troy, the Spartan queen whose face launched a thousand ships, the most beautiful woman in the world who ran away to Troy with the Trojan prince.
+Helen of Troy, the Spartan queen whose face launched a thousand ships, the most beautiful woman in the world, who'd run away to Troy with a Trojan prince.

-The dispute over Helen is the cue for a vast Greek army to sail to war against the Trojans.
+Narrator: The dispute over Helen is the cue for a vast Greek army to set sail and attack the Trojans.

 It was an expedition of revenge, an expedition of loot, an expedition of glory against Troy.

-This legend was first written down 28 centuries ago in the works of the poet Homer.
+Narrator: The legend was first written down 28 centuries ago, in the works of the poet Homer.

-He describes a nine-year siege and how the Greeks devised an ingenious plan to crack Troy's formidable defenses.
+He describes a 9-year siege and how the Greeks devised an ingenious plan to crack Troy's formidable defenses.

-The Trojans to their peril accept the horse inside the city.
+Strauss: The Trojans, to their peril, accept the horse inside the city.

-That night, the Greek soldiers hidden inside the horse sneak out.
+Narrator: That night, the soldiers inside the horse sneak out.

 Classics professor Edith Hall studies Homer's texts and has long doubted the accepted view.

-Did the Greeks and the Trojans really fight over Troy?
+Did the Greeks and Trojans really fight over Troy?